Skip to main content

 THERAPEUTIC EXERCISE

-In order to maximize benefit from therapeutic exercise interventions aimed at fall reduction, it is recommended that exercise programs be designed and taught by a trained professional, be specifically tailoring to an individual patient’s areas of weakness/need, be provided for at least four months’ duration, and contain a significant component of balance challenge (Merck & Co., 2022b).
+In order to maximize benefit from therapeutic exercise interventions aimed at fall reduction, it is recommended that exercise programs be designed and taught by a trained professional, be specifically tailored to an individual patient’s areas of weakness/need, be provided for at least four months’ duration, and contain a significant component of balance challenge (Merck & Co., 2025b).

 Precautions and recommendations for specific exercise regimens are assessed on a case-by-case basis.
 While most older people are able to successfully engage in and benefit from some level of physical activity, the following conditions are considered absolute contraindications to exercise:

-- Acute myocardial infarction (MI), within 2 days
+• Acute myocardial infarction (MI) within two days

 COMMUNITY-BASED ACTIVITY PROGRAMS